silentorb/marloth-story/books/fairytale/part3.md

 He groggily opened his eyes; he was having a hard time detaching his mind and body from sleep.
 After a time, he forced himself up with his elbows so that his head was just raised enough to look around.
-The room was relatively empty aside for the sink and toilet near the bed.
+The room was relatively empty aside for a sink and toilet near the bed.
 There was also a mirror across the room in which he could see a bewildered little boy staring back at him.
 In the distance, he could hear what sounded like muffled moans and an occasional scream.
 There were many